tawounfouet/tawounfouet/README.md

 📌 I’m focusing on learning **more about Django and Django REST Framework and improving on my Frontend development skills**

-💼 I'm looking for job opportunities around Paris & London or remote in Python / Django development.
+💼 I'm looking for job opportunities around Paris & London or remote in Data Analytics & Python/Django development.

 ### ⚡ Languages and Tools